Finding the Best Exercise To Fight Obesity with Autism

 Active Play, Activity, and Exercise

-The American Academy of Pediatrics recommends 60 minutes of “activity” per day such as biking, bowling, dog walking, or team sports5.
-But what exactly qualifies activity as exercise?
+The American Academy of Pediatrics recommends 60 minutes of “activity” per days such as biking, bowling, dog walking, or team sports5.
+But what exactly qualifies an activity as exercise?

 It’s never an easy feat for parents to sort through the terminology professionals use to describe essentially the same thing: moving to learn, moving to grow, moving to stay healthy!
 Whatever you call it, promoting an active lifestyle for your child and family will bring shared memories, skill development, and health benefits for years to come.